-Appio et al., 2019; Ismagilova et al. (2019) suggests that smart environment is engaged in controlling pollution, managing energy, smart networks, improving waste disposal, enhancing water and air quality, increasing green spaces, and monitoring radiation.
-It is so important for reducing the effect of city on an environmental resource by efficient and smart using technology and combining infrastructures.
-It could also have resulted in city flexibility against environmental shocks.
-Ni[×]zeti[']c et al. (2020) show how IoT technologies could improve smart cities['] waste management by for example in the concept of circular economy (AlSharif, Pokharel, 2021).
+Appio et al., 2019; Ismagilova et al. (2019) suggest that the smart environment is engaged in controlling pollution, managing energy, smart networks, improving waste disposal, enhancing water and air quality, increasing green spaces, and monitoring radiation.
+For reducing the effect of a city on an environmental resource, it is important to use and the smart technology efficiently and combine infrastructures.
+It could also have resulted in city flexibility against the environmental shocks.
+Ni zeti cet al. (2020) show how IoT technologies could improve smart cities' waste management by the concept of circular economy, for example (AlSharif, Pokharel, 2021).